timofeyantonenko/devico_test_task/README.md

 ## TODO / Potential improvements
 1) Handle case when html is too big and doesn't fit into one prompt
 2) Add usage of multithreading/multiprocessing.
-I didn't do it because I already was getting 429 - Too Many Requests
+I didn't do it because I already was getting `429 - Too Many Requests`.